Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Sunset Model.md

 | 40cm | Red | R |

-You can then ask which colours you loose first from the light -> the purples and blues
+You can then ask which colours you loose first from the light → the purples and blues

-Where are they going? --> if you look in the side of the tube from low down at the bottom you should see a bluey tinge to the light coming out.
+Where are they going? → if you look in the side of the tube from low down at the bottom, you should see a bluey tinge to the light coming out.

 They are scattering off the little lumps of fat in the milk powder.

 You can then go onto ask if they have seen any lights which change from whitish to red, possibly up in the sky... eventually you may get the sun as a response

 Explaining this is a lot easier with a diagram, and it works better if you draw it as you go along.
-Try to get the kids involved in this as much as possible, by asking them to tell you what to draw, or if they are competent and you have time get them to draw it.<./p>
+Try to get the kids involved in this as much as possible, by asking them to tell you what to draw, or if they are competent and you have time get them to draw it.
 - Draw the earth, from the top (so north pole in the middle)

 - Draw the sun off to one side

-Ask them what could be getting between you and the sun to change its colour -> Air
+- Ask them what could be getting between you and the sun to change its colour → Air

 - Draw on the atmosphere - it should be relatively thin in reality as thick as the skin on an apple

 - Draw the half of the earth in shadow